D-Robotics-AI-Lab/RSGen/README.md

 If you have any questions about this paper or code, feel free to email me at xbhou2024@stu.suda.edu.cn.

 ## Acknowledgements
-Our work is based on stable [CC-Diff](https://github.com/AZZMM/CC-Diff), [MIGC](https://github.com/limuloo/MIGC), [FICGen](https://github.com/fayewong666999/FICGen), We appreciate their excellent contributions for Layout-to-Image generation..
+Our work is based on stable [CC-Diff](https://github.com/AZZMM/CC-Diff), [MIGC](https://github.com/limuloo/MIGC), [FICGen](https://github.com/fayewong666999/FICGen), We appreciate their excellent contributions for Layout-to-Image generation.

 ## Citation